- Find a Doctor

 “Our community is an attractive place to live and keeps growing.
 Beebe remains committed to expanding with it and to meeting the healthcare needs of the people who live in and visit the area,” said Jeffrey M. Fried, FACHE, President and CEO of Beebe Healthcare.
 “As we acquire the latest technology and equipment, hire more physicians and improve our systems, patient and physician demand for Beebe services has increased.
 We think our plan is an innovative response to growth of the population, to expectations of healthcare customers for excellent service provided in convenient locations, and the insurance companies’ requirements that we be as efficient and cost-effective as possible.
 We’re very excited to share our vision for healthcare services with everyone today,” said Fried.

-In Rehoboth, Beebe proposes to develop a Specialty Surgical Hospital for inpatient and outpatient procedures.
+In Rehoboth, Beebe proposes to develop a Specialty Surgical Hospital for short-term inpatient and outpatient procedures.
 Surgical procedures will be focused on less complex cases for patients requiring a shorter inpatient stay.
 Beebe will establish a Minimally Invasive Surgical Center of Excellence at the site.
-“We know that we can create a better experience for these patients by developing a site just for them and not mixing them with trauma, emergency, and intensive care,” commented Mr. Fried.
+“We know that we can create a better experience for these patients by developing a site just for them and not mixing them with trauma, emergency, and intensive care,” said Mr. Fried.

 “Beebe Healthcare has continued to grow and expand over the last 101 years.
 To continue to serve our community, this next step is essential,” said the Honorable William Swain Lee, Beebe Board of Directors Chairman.
 “In 1916, Beebe was a two-room hospital.
 What will we look like 100 years from now?
 It is hard to say, however, what we do know is that our community is growing and we need to grow along with it to continue to provide the most advanced medical care for those who live, work, worship, and visit us here in Sussex County.”